 Drive-To Cabin Options

-First up, two great drive-to places we’ve actually visited, which offer excellent trail options and warm and cozy cabins with either a fireplace or woodstove.
+First up, three great drive-to places we’ve actually visited, which offer excellent trail options and warm and cozy cabins with either a fireplace or woodstove.

 The first place we could recommend was the AMC’s Noble View Camps near Russell, Mass.
 You can read about an early-autumn visit to Noble View and the nearby Grand Arches.
 Noble View Outdoor Center has almost 360 acres of woodland surrounding its mountaintop location, adjoining more than 1,000 acres of open land.
 The views of the Pioneer Valley east to Mt.
 Wachusett are pretty amazing, and they maintain an extensive network of hiking and snowshoeing trails.
 They offer a number of cabin options, all newly refurbished and very comfortable, and the prices are reasonable.